 Making the bread crumbs

-After a few days of buying the bread and when it starts to look sad, I usually cut it in cubes and freeze it in a plastic bag to be used for bread crumbs, croutons, bread pudding and the like.
-When it is just sweet breads like challah, croissants, or biscuits they are frozen in a separate bag from the plain or salty bread.
-In this case the one in the pictures is day old sweet breads.
+- After a few days of buying the bread and when it starts to look sad, I usually cut it into cubes and freeze it in a plastic bag to use as bread crumbs, croutons, bread pudding, and the like.

 - The bread crumbs are placed in the food processor and processed until they become fine crumbs.

 - Knead the dough until it is soft.
-If the dough seems hard add more milk.
+If it seems hard, add more milk; if it is too soft, add a little bit of flour.
 The dough should resemble cookie dough.

 Chris Michelsen